nycpivot/tdp-core/packages/feature-flags/README.md

-This package will be merged with core-frontend once core has been removed.
+TODO: ESBACK-337 - Merge this package with @tpb/core-frontend once @tpb/core has been removed.